shell-extensions/gnome-foldersize/README.md

 ## Notes
 - Settings are stored in GSettings schema `org.gnome.shell.extensions.foldersize`.
 Fallback config file: `~/.config/foldersize.conf`.
+- Quick Settings toggle can be hidden in Preferences (Show Quick Settings toggle) or from the Nautilus extension menu.
 - If Nautilus still shows the old version after disable/enable, run `nautilus -q`.